dymmond/esmerald/docs/en/docs/guides/beginner/07-background-tasks.md

 # Background Tasks

-In this section, you'll learn how to run background tasks in Esmerald, allowing you to perform non-blocking operations after sending a response.
+In this section, you'll learn how to run background tasks in Ravyn, allowing you to perform non-blocking operations after sending a response.

 ---